 The politics of phenotype, religion, culture, ethnicity, language, gender, sexual orientation, age, education and economic status are key factors that weigh in on the status, place, privilege and access of the “(im)migrant”.
 The work hence interrogates the experiences around stigmatization, assimilation, adaptation, integration, objectification, exotification, marginalization of the “(im)migrant” within the societal, political, cultural and religious construct or paradigms of their new country, which consequentially creates a sense of provisional, definitive or temporary uncertainty and/or certainty grounded in politics of privilege and/or the lack thereof.

 Having lived on three different continents – Africa, North America and Europe – has provided me the privileged space and time to absorb diverse cultures and worldviews.

 The current critically sensitive (im)migration issue at the forefront of worldwide political debates has inspired me to re-examine my personal (im)migration stories and consequentially cultivated a desire to examine the notion of and politics surrounding the privileged vs. unprivileged (im)migrant.

 Summer 2017, in France, I worked on a community engagement project with 65 young Eastern Europeans and 11 Middle Eastern and African refugees.
 Their audacious stories remained with me.
 Further exploration of the core underpinnings causing the current flux in (im)migration will serve as points of inquiry for my next choreographic project.

-Presentations in non-francophone environments are performed in English.
+For presentations in non-francophone countries, the French texts and text parts are performed in English.